manjunathc/udacity-driveless-car-program/p11-CarND-Path-Planning-Project/README.md

 * All these points are taken in vehicle co-ordinates.
 * These are the 5 achor points and added to spline, which is a single header file with high performance.
 * These points acts as reference points.
 Now, with any "x" point, spline can provide the "y" point.
 So, for ex: To determine the targety at targetx=30, targety=s(targetx)

-The future path points is calcluated from the previous path points.
+* The future path points is calcluated from the previous path points.
+* The path points is calulated for 30 mts which are equally spaced across.
+* The spacing "N" is calculated using
+  * N = target_distance*((0.02*49.5)/2.24)

 #### The map of the highway is in data/highway_map.txt
 Each waypoint in the list contains  [x,y,s,dx,dy] values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.